jeamick/indigo/about.md

 More information on my academic journey can be found in my [resume](https://drive.google.com/file/d/1aWANHEPfPC-UprYjFzVs_8KYuWGOfs9j/view?usp=sharing).

-Feel free to write to me with any questions or opportunities in Blockchain, finance & Computer science that you think will interest me.
+Feel free to write to me with any questions or opportunities in Blockchain, Finance & Computer science that you think will interest me.